 If the Originator provides a value of childResourceType which is not a valid child of the subscribed-to resource, the request shall be rejected with a “BAD_REQUEST” Response Status Code.

+If the Originator provides missingData,check that subscribed-to-resource is of type <timeSeries>.
+If not, request shall be rejected with "BAD_REQUEST" Response Status Code.

 If both the notificationEventType and operationMonitor are present in the Request, the request shall be rejected with a "BAD_REQUEST" Response Status Code.